Schumann: a love story

 Continuing her journey into the world of movement and storytelling through contemporary dance, in London she co-founded White Monkey Trip, a dynamic dance company that toured the city’s leading contemporary dance venues.
 She later returned to Middlesex University’s Dance Department, taking on roles as a choreographer, dancer, and production manager for post-graduate performances at The Lilian Baylis Theatre.

-Her short dance film, Leap of Faith, crafted in collaboration with Jack Elliott Hobbs, has captivated audiences, earning accolades, nominations, and selections at prestigious film festivals.
+Her dance film, 'Leap of Faith', made in collaboration with filmmaker Jack Elliott Hobbs, has received awards, nominations, and selections at film festivals worldwide.

 Raul Jimenez

-Producer/Pianist Robert Schumann
+Pianist Robert Schumann

 Born in Tarragona, Spain, he began his musical journey at a very young age, studying with Christiane Lerouth before refining his craft under the Cuban maestro Cecilio Tieles at top conservatoires in Vila-seca and Barcelona.
 He earned his degree with high honours and a special prize, and in 1995, moved to London to train with Sulamita Aronovsky, obtaining a diploma from the Royal College of Music with honours and earning the prestigious ARCM piano performance title.